-The island is a favourite nesting site for Banded sea snakes which are known in French as tricots rayés.
-Although their venom is highly poisonous, their mouths are tiny and as such they are unable to bite a human.
+Amédée Island is a favourite nesting site for the Tricots Rayé, the Banded sea snake.
+Although highly venomous, their mouths are tiny and as such they are unable to bite a human.
 They are also very shy and will give you a wide berth.

 A short drive from bustling Noumea, the village of Mont-Dore is famous for its bottled mineral water, and if you’re in the area you can stop at the roadside fountain to fill any container you like with freshly piped mineral water – all free of charge.
 The locals bring bags of containers to refill!

 The impressive Yaté Dam was constructed to provide a reliable power source for the Nickel processing plant which is on the harbour in Noumea.
 The dam is 45 metres high and 641 metres long and is responsible for Lake Yaté, which is approximately 40 Km2.

 The sleepy settlement of Yate lies on the remote east coast of La Grande Terre.
 There is very little in town with the best accommodation options being in distant Noumea.
 If you’re driving, this is the only place with a service station in the Grand South region.